-Reptile - an ectothermic (cold-blooded) vertebrate that has a covering of scales and reproduces on land Ectothermic/Cold-blooded - having an internal body temperature that changes in accordance with the temperature of the surroundings Scales - dry, plate-like skin covering of reptiles Crocodilian - large semi-aquatic reptile, including crocodiles, alligators, caimans, and gharials Turtle - reptile with a hard shell and toothless jaws Tortoise - type of turtle that lives on land and has thick trunk-like legs Snake - legless reptile with a long cylindrical body Lizard - reptile that usually has an elongated body, four legs, moveable eyelids, and a long tail Predator - animal that gets food by eating other animal Prey - animal that is hunted by another animal Herpetologist - person that studies reptiles and amphibians Herbivore - animal that only eats plants Carnivore - animal that only eats meat Omnivore - animal that eats both plants and meats Venom - toxin that is produced by an animal and injected by a bite or sting Adaptation - any physical or behavioral characteristic that makes an animal better suited to survive in its environment from drying out and provide a hard outer layer of protection.
-Scales are made up of keratin, which can also be found in fingernails, feathers, and hair.
-As reptiles grow, they must grow new scales, and they usually shed the old ones.
+Reptile - an ectothermic (cold-blooded) vertebrate that has a covering of scales and reproduces on land Ectothermic/Cold-blooded - having an internal body temperature that changes in accordance with the temperature of the surroundings Scales - dry, plate-like skin covering of reptiles Crocodilian - large semi-aquatic reptile, including crocodiles, alligators, caimans, and gharials Turtle - reptile with a hard shell and toothless jaws Tortoise - type of turtle that lives on land and has thick trunk-like legs Snake - legless reptile with a long cylindrical body Lizard - reptile that usually has an elongated body, four legs, moveable eyelids, and a long tail Predator - animal that gets food by eating other animal Prey - animal that is hunted by another animal Herpetologist - person that studies reptiles and amphibians Herbivore - animal that only eats plants Carnivore - animal that only eats meat Omnivore - animal that eats both plants and meats Venom - toxin that is produced by an animal and injected by a bite or sting Carapace - shell that covers the back of a turtle Plastron - shell that covers the bottom of a turtle Adaptation - any physical or behavioral characteristic that makes an animal better suited to survive in its environment usually shed the old ones.
 Some reptiles, like snakes, shed all of their skin in one big piece.
 Others, like most lizards, shed their skin in patches.